 Speed is one of the most thrilling factors on a bike.
-The choice of bikes available today range from cruisers to sports bikes, naked motorcycles to super touring.
+The choice of top bikes available today range from cruisers to sports bikes, naked motorcycles to super touring.
 The list is almost endless.
-But when it comes to speed, it’s a whole new ball game.
+But when it comes to speed, it’s a whole new ball game for the fastest superbike in the world.

 The ultimate list of the world’s top 10 fastest bikes